guardian/self-assessment/README.md

 2. Clone the repository to your local machine and `cd` into the root folder.

-3. Run `cargo build` to build the binary executable.
+3. Run `cargo build --release` to build the binary executable.

-4. `cd` into `target/debug`.
+4. `cd` into `target/release`.
 This is where you will find the CLI executable that was built with the previous command.

 5. You can now use the CLI tool!
 But first, you need to generate a GitHub personal access token 👉 [here](https://github.com/settings/tokens/new) 👈\
 Set your preferred expiration date and make sure you grant the **repo** scopes (avoid "No expiration" for security reasons).
 Finally, click "Generate token".\